hekynu/easyanki/readme.txt

 The URL: Type http://[IP-ADDRESS]:8080 into your phone's browser.

-See live logs (who's studying?): journalctl -u flashcards -f
+See live logs: journalctl -u flashcards -f

 Update code: Just SCP the new app.py over, then run sudo systemctl restart flashcards.